12 Best Photography Spots in the Dolomites

 - Vajolet Towers & Rifugio Re Alberto

 I struggled to find accurate information on the hike to rifugio re alberto , so I’ll do my best to explain it here.
 To get to Rifguio Re Alberto, you need to get yourself to Gardeccia where the hike starts.
-You can do this two ways – either by 2 cable cars from Val Di Fassa (you just buy the one ticket at the bottom and swap halfway up), or you can drive to Gardeccia.
-I didn’t realize you could drive so I caught the cable car, and the walk from the cable car adds on about 20 minutes each way.
+You can do this by taking 2 cable cars from Val Di Fassa to Gardeccia (you just buy the one ticket at the bottom and swap halfway up).
 From Gardeccia, you hike to Vajolet where you’ll see Rifugio Vajolet as you’re walking.
 From there, the trail continues uphill, then forks where you’ll see a sign pointing left to Rifugio Re Alberto.
 I was told the hike was a 2 hour return hike, however it took me about 3.5-4 hours return of hiking, plus an hour at the top to have a hot lunch in the Rifugio Re Alberto.
 The hike is uphill essentially the entire way and is quite difficult, requiring a lot of rock scrambling for the last 1.5 hours to get to the top.

 - Tre Cime Di Lavaredo & Rifugio Locatelli